LabKey/cnprcEHRModules/README.md

 <a name="modules"></a>
 ## Modules
-1. cnprc_ehr: The main EHR module for managing primate care
+1. cnprc_ehr: The main EHR module for managing primate care.
-2. cnprc_genetics: Tracks primate genetic data
+2. cnprc_genetics: Tracks primate genetic data.
-3. cnprc_pdl: Serology/Virology data from the pathology detection laboratory
+3. cnprc_pdl: Serology/Virology data from the pathology detection laboratory.
-4. cnprc_complianceAndTraining: Coordinates employee compliance training
+4. cnprc_complianceAndTraining: Coordinates employee compliance training.
 5. cnprc_billing: Automates the billing process by collecting clinical, research and operational activities as billable items and generating invoices.

 <a name="setUp"></a>